suenalaba/womenintech/docs/readme.md

 This is a project done using Ionic Frmaework that uses Typescript by CZ2006 BCS3 WomenInTech.
 It's named WITFIT.

-WITIFT aims to provide promote fitness and a community dedicated to a healthy lifestyle through its 2 main fuctionalities:
+WITIFT aims to provide promote fitness and a community dedicated to a healthy lifestyle through its 2 main functionalities:

 1. Workout Functionality
 2. Find a gym buddy functionality.